backuprestore/isaver-isaverx-RS485-modbus/README.md

 - if power off/on by powerloss, you can control the inverter by rs485 IF the inverter was running or was shutdown by RS485 when it lost power
 - after wake up by commanded rpm, inverter is using max rpm for 60sec
 - NOTE: after commanding rpm, override is active for just 60sec, afterwards inverter switching to last known manuall state
-- NOTE: you have to actively poll(read) information with 0xC3 to keep the commanded rpm active (not sure if extensive writing woth 0xD0 will kill eeprom)
+- NOTE: you have to poll(read) information with 0xC3 frequently (<60sec) to keep the commanded rpm active (not sure if extensive writing with 0xD0 will kill eeprom)
 - NOTE: RS485 has a lower priority then digital input
+- NOTE: RS485 turn off timer programm ->

 ### examples:
 READ -> 0xC3 Command not 0x03 like standard modbus